Who can we trust? LLM-as-a-jury for Comparative Assessment: Results

-We additionally evaluate a variant of our method, \textit{hard BT-$\sigma$}, which applies judge-specific discriminators ${\sigma_k}$ to binary (hard) comparisons rather than soft probabilities.
-This variant is motivated by the observation that the learned $\sigma_k$ values correlate strongly with cycle inconsistency (see Section~\ref{sec:judge_reliability}), while hard BT, which ignores probability magnitudes and relies solely on comparison directions, alone cannot mitigate such structural violations.
-As shown in Figure~\ref{fig:topical_overall_src_bar}, \textit{hard BT-$\sigma$} is particularly effective on Topical-Chat, where inconsistency levels are high, outperforming both \textit{soft BT} and \textit{soft BT-$\sigma$} on several aspects (Table~\ref{tab:results_src_summeval}); these are also the aspects exhibiting the largest cycle rates.
-In contrast, on SummEval, where inconsistencies are more moderate, \textit{soft BT-$\sigma$} remains superior.
-These results suggest a clear pattern: when probability signals are highly inconsistent, adding reliability modelling to hard comparisons (\textit{hard BT-$\sigma$}) yields the most robust aggregation, whereas under moderate inconsistency, reliability-aware soft aggregation (\textit{BT-$\sigma$}) remains the most effective approach.
+Another variant of our method, hard BT-$\sigma$, which applies judge-specific discriminators ${\sigma_k}$ to binary (hard) comparisons rather than soft probabilities, is evaluated.
+This variant is motivated by the observation that the learned $\sigma_k$ values correlate strongly with cycle inconsistency (see detailed analysis in Section~\ref{sec:judge_reliability}), while hard BT alone, which ignores probability magnitudes and relies solely on comparison directions, cannot mitigate such structural violations.
+As shown in Figure~\ref{fig:topical_overall_src_bar}, hard BT-$\sigma$ is particularly effective on Topical-Chat, where inconsistency levels are high, outperforming both soft BT and soft BT-$\sigma$ on several aspects (Table~\ref{tab:results_src_summeval}); these are also the aspects exhibiting the largest cycle rates.
+In contrast, on SummEval, where inconsistencies are more moderate, soft BT-$\sigma$ remains superior.
+These results suggest a clear pattern: when probability signals are highly inconsistent, adding reliability modelling to hard comparisons (hard BT-$\sigma$) yields the most robust aggregation, whereas under moderate inconsistency, reliability-aware soft aggregation (BT-$\sigma$) remains the most effective approach.

+Statistical significance tests have been conducted comparing the proposed methods against Avg-Prob.
+On SummEval, hard BT-$\sigma$ shows statistically significant improvements on all four aspects ($p < 0.001$ on \texttt{COH} and \texttt{CON}, and $p < 0.05$ on \texttt{FLU} and \texttt{REL}).
+BT-$\sigma$-asp and hard BT-$\sigma$ variants also show consistent significance.
+Results are more mixed on Topical-Chat: significance is reached on \texttt{NAT} ($p < 0.05$), while other aspects show consistent but not always significant gains.
+This aligns with our observation that Topical-Chat exhibits higher overall inconsistency levels, making aggregation inherently more difficult.